Thunderheart: Plot

-Leo Fast Elk, a tribal council member of a Native American reservation in South Dakota, is murdered.
-FBI Agent William Dawes assigns Agent Ray Levoi to help investigate.
-The latter is chosen for his mixed Sioux heritage, which might assist in the inquiry as they interview residents of the reservation.
-Ray is apprehensive as he is disconnected from his heritage and does not speak Lakota.
-Ray is partnered with veteran Agent Frank "Cooch" Coutelle, who has narrowed down the suspect list to Maggie Eagle Bear, a peaceful Native American political activist and schoolteacher, and Jimmy Looks Twice, leader of the radical Aboriginal Rights Movement (ARM).
+Set in the late 1970s or possibly 1980, Leo Fast Elk, a tribal council member of a Native American reservation in South Dakota, is murdered.
+FBI Agent Ray Levoi is assigned on the case for his mixed Sioux heritage, which might assist in the inquiry as they interview residents of the reservation.
+Agent Frank "Cooch" Coutelle narrows down the suspect list to Maggie Eagle Bear, a peaceful Native American political activist and schoolteacher, and Jimmy Looks Twice, leader of the radical Aboriginal Rights Movement (ARM).

-Ray and Frank meet tribal police officer Walter Crow Horse at the murder scene.
-Walter is resistant to their claims of jurisdiction as he generally distrusts the government, and Ray and Frank tell him not to impede their investigation.
-Frank has already determined that Jimmy Looks Twice is the prime suspect and has been working with tribal council president Jack Milton to apprehend him.
+Jimmy Looks Twice is the prime suspect, and Frank has been working with tribal council president Jack Milton to apprehend him.
 Jack has hired an unofficial militia to protect the reservation from Jimmy and the ARM, who oppose the tribal council's efforts to modernize the reservation.
-Jimmy is successfully caught and taken into custody, but escapes after a gunfight with the FBI and tribal police.
+Jimmy is eventually taken into custody, but escapes after a gunfight with the FBI and tribal police.

-When Walter informs him that the murder took place on Maggie's property, Ray goes to collect evidence and finds bullet casings but is told to leave by Maggie.
-Ray is initially mocked and ridiculed by the locals (being called a "Washington Redskin"), but tribal elder Grandpa Sam Reaches tells him that he comes from strong Native American blood.
-Ray returns to Maggie's to question her grandmother, and commends her for her activism.
-While Ray is visiting, Maggie's son is shot in the arm by Jack's militia, who claim the shooting was actually committed by the ARM.
-Ray drives Maggie and her son to the hospital, and gets into a fight with Jack's men when they arrive.
-After witnessing the harrowing conditions and violence from Milton's pro-government faction on the reservation, Ray gradually becomes sensitized to Native American issues.
+When tribal police officer Walter Crow Horse mentions that the murder took place on Maggie's property, Ray goes to collect evidence and finds bullet casings but is told to leave by Maggie.
+Ray nonetheless returns to Maggie's to question her grandmother.
+While Ray is visiting, Maggie's son is shot in the arm by Jack's militia, who claim the shooting was committed by the ARM.
+Ray drives Maggie and her son to the hospital, getting into a fight with Jack's men in the process.